50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 10. Visit a Safety Town

 Teaching kids about road safety is so important!
 Elmhurst’s Safety Town is free and is now open to the public daily, from dawn until dusk.
 Bring a helmet and your child’s preferred method of transportation (bike, scooter, or trike) and explore the miniature town.
-Tip: many other suburbs also offer Safety Village programs

-11. Get into the Water
+11. Get Out on the Water

 Rent a canoe, kayak, or paddleboat and enjoy the outdoors while getting in a workout.
+My kids love the paddleboats at the Riverwalk in Naperville.

-14. Head to the Library
+13. Head to the Library

 No matter the season, a library trip is always a great idea.
 In addition to outdoor story times, many libraries also have summer reading programs, which offer extra incentives to keep reading, even when school is out!
 Many also have extra-cool play spaces, such as the Wheaton library pictured above.
 Here’s our list of the 10 best local libraries.

-15. Make the Most of a Rainy Day
+14. Make the Most of a Rainy Day

 When Mother Nature decides to keep you inside, you can head to some tried-and-true favorite indoor play spots, like Playroom Cafe Two in Naperville.
 We have plenty of other rainy day activity ideas here, too!

-Summer 2023 Adventures & Outings (~3+ hours)
+Summer 2024 Adventures & Outings (~3+ hours)

 Become one with nature as you complete obstacles in the trees at Go Ape Chicago in Western Springs, with activities for kids ages 2 and up.
 Or, challenge yourself at an outdoor adventure park.
 The Forge: Lemont Quarries has activities geared towards kids ages 3 and up.